abyoso-hapsoro/past-works/Basic Python/Word List/README.md

 Word List is a program to list words and their occurences in a text.

 ## Background
-Final Project for Algorithm and Programming (SCMA601400) course taken on Year 1 Term 2.
-I was the lead programmer for this project.
+- Purpose: Final project for Algorithm and Programming (SCMA601400) course taken on Year 1 Term 2
+- Involvement: Team
+    - Role: Team Lead, Lead Programmer
+    - Team Size: 6
+- Achievement: A for laboratory assessment
+- Tech Stack: Python

 ## How to use `Daftar Kata.exe`
 1. App will set the directory to the folder which contains this application